Fire Star (novel): Plot summary

 Tension is rising at the Pennykettles as Lucy is suddenly kidnapped by a long-forgotten rival.
 This 'rival' wishes to raise the ancient dragon Gawain from his stone-laden resting place.
 Over time Lucy is there, she goes through extreme changes.
 Gwilanna knew this would happen as Lucy began to look like Guinevere, her ancestor.

 After a sudden bear attack and the news about Lucy, David returns home to help Liz overcome this rough time.
 In the middle of a serious conversation with Liz, David receives a heartbreaking phone call.
 He has just learned Zanna, his girlfriend, has just been taken by bears.
 Under all this pressure, David breaks down.
 Liz soothes him in dragonsong, the ancient soothing method Guinevere used on the ancient dragon Gawain.

 While David is home, Grockle suddenly awakens to find the window opened.
 Curious as he was, he flies out of the window.
 Nobody could prevent it, even David.

-Lucy is not having a good time at all.
+Meanwhile, Lucy is not having a good time at all.
 She decides to explore the cave of Gawain when Gwilanna leaves one day.
-She pushed around and discovers a secret hideaway she thinks her ancestor, Gwendolen, used.
+She pushes around the cave and discovers a secret hideaway she thinks her ancestor, Gwendolen, used.
 Eventually, she falls asleep by the bones of Gwendolen and a bear that guarded her.
-An old female bear ventures into the cave to hibernate, down into the hideaway, and decides to follow the dead bear's example.
-She guards Lucy as she sleeps.
+An old female bear ventures into the cave to hibernate, down into the hideaway, and decides to follow the dead bear's example, and guards Lucy as she sleeps.

-Gwilanna returns and finds the hole.
-She notices Lucy and the female bear.
-She decides tiredly to leave them be.
+Gwilanna returns and finds the hole and notices Lucy and the female bear and decides tiredly, to leave them be.

 David gets Liz to tell her who Arthur is after Gadzooks gave him the name out of nowhere.
 After hearing the cruel things Gwilanna did to break-up Arthur and Liz, he travels to Farlowe Island to find Arthur.

 Arthur lives on a religious island, having chosen the name Brother Vincent, where he came after attempting suicide.
 He goes through a lot on the island.
 In fact, he survives a vicious attack by Ix, an evil Fain.